sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_blank_config.png)

+Extract data
+====

-6. For this tutorial, let's extract only a few pieces of information:
+For this tutorial, let's extract only a few pieces of information:

 - the policy number
 - the policy period
 - the premium for comprehensive insurance

 7. Paste in this config in the left pane in the editor to extract the data: